Unidata/netcdf-c/docs/logging.md

 for advanced users.
 This logging capability works best with NC_NETCDF4 files.
 Logging must be enabled at build time in the C library.

+# HDF5 Error Messages

+HDF5 has an error message facility, usually turned off by the netCDF library.
+In normal operation, we don't want error messages to be sent to stdout by the library.
+Instead, all error communication occurs with return codes.
+It's left up to the user application to decide if an error message should be printed, or what other action should occur.

+But when logging is turned on to any level, the HDF5 error logging will be turned on.
+Not all HDF5 error messages are a problem, it depends on how the calling application handles errors.
+But HDF5 error messages can be useful in debugging, so they are turned on if logging is turned on.

 # Building with Logging {#logging_build}

 Logging is turned off by default in netcdf-c builds.
 When the library